charlstown/cookie-python/docs/user-guide/getting-started.md

     ![project-generation](../assets/captures/gs-cookiecutter-template.png)

-Congrats! you finally installed your template to start coding your project.
+Congrats! :fireworks: you finally installed your template to start coding your project.
 Visit the [Set Up section](/user-guide/set-up/) to learn more about the template generation and the input parameters.

 </br>